-Alamy has an example for sale, seen here.
+Alamy has an example for sale, see here.
 The sweets-maker was an old London firm.
 The Let’s Look Again site has a good capsule history of Callard & Bowser.
 Guinness acquired them in 1951, finally divesting ownership in 1982.

-One can be pardoned for thinking Guinness was ahead of its time with Confectionately Yours, given the current infatuation for pastry stout.
-In a dazzling Lewis Carrol pastiche, Guinness took pains to distinguish yet also liken sweets and beer.
+One can be pardoned for thinking Guinness was ahead of its time with Confectionately Yours given the current infatuation for pastry stout.
+In a dazzling Lewis Carrol pastiche, Guinness took pains to distinguish, yet also liken. sweets and beer.

-Guinness did not think, evidently, of actually combining the two, in bottle or keg I mean.
+Guinness did not think, evidently, of actually combining the two, in a bottle or keg I mean.
 Had it done so and named the brew Confectionately Yours, Guinness might be the grandparent today of all pastry stout.

 Beer et Seq